 The correct way to apply strong complementarity here is to first unfuse the spider:

-Note that this is actually two equations, since it holds for both a = 0 and a = 1.
+Note that this is actually two equations, since it holds for both and .
 Let’s see if we can’t compress this into just a single equation.
 To do this, we will unfuse the phases and reduce them to just a single instance, by applying the copy rule (3.48) in reverse:

 Now let’s compare this again to the left-hand side of Eq.
 (3.75), where we also unfuse the phase onto its own spider: